 1) Bang Bang

 Where: 4/1 Byron Street

-Launched at the start of November, Bang Bang is an epic new dig in Byron Bay.
+Bang Bang is a shot of Asian Fusion flavours in the heart of Byron.
 Its Melbourne chefs pay homage to the delightfully sumptuous cuisine of southeast Asia in unique old-world surroundings.
 From sashimi to satay to sticky braised beef ribs, this place is sure to tickle your tastebuds.
-But be sure to reserve a table on 02 5614 8748 or [email protected] because the secret’s out on Bang Bang!
+But be sure to reserve a table in advanced because the locals know a good thing when they taste it.

 Where: shops 4, 5/2 Fletcher Street

 For authentic Italian food in a laid-back, yet stylish space, check out Byron’s favourite wine bar.
 With exceptional Italian and Australian wines, and inventive cocktails, Di Vino is the perfect space to unwind.
 When your tummy starts to rumble, it’s time to savour a mouthwatering antipasti.
 For the mains, try out the wild boar ragu with pappardelle (punters rave about it), topped with a heavenly coffee mousse and hazelnut praline.

 Where: 11 Fletcher Street

 The all-female quartet behind No Bones has answered the prayers of vegans and vegetarians alike with the launch of its plant-based food and cocktails venue.
 While Byron Bay’s hippy roots has blessed the town with its fair share of vegetarian options, No Bones takes things to a whole new level.
 We know they’re onto something because carnivores love it too!
 The vegan calamari and housemade gnocchi with almond ricotta are definite winners.